Website clamps down on bullying after teenage suicides

 A report this month from the National Society for the Prevention of Cruelty to Children (NSPCC) indicated that online harassment, abuse or cyber stalking was experienced by almost one in five children who used social networking sites.

-The UK Safer Internet Center, which promotes the safe use of technology, said it was "delighted" by the changes announced by Ask.fm, which launched an iPhone app for users in June.
+The UK Safer Internet Centre, which promotes the safe use of technology, said it was "delighted" by the changes announced by Ask.fm, which launched an iPhone app for users in June.

-"We strongly advise users, especially children, to switch off anonymous questions, and to report any abuse they see on the site, whether targeting them, or other users," the center said in a statement.
+"We strongly advise users, especially children, to switch off anonymous questions, and to report any abuse they see on the site, whether targeting them, or other users," the centre said in a statement.

 (Reporting by Belinda Goldsmith; Editing by Raissa Kasolowsky)